daileyet/docs/chapter5.md

  </web-app>
  ```

-This part will be helpful when you in development or your web project class directory is not placed at normal path **/WEB-INF/classes/**.
+This part is option too, it will be helpful when you in development or your web project class directory is not placed at normal path **/WEB-INF/classes/**.